Christianity in Kanyakumari district: Roman Catholic Church (RC)

-Church of South India
+Church of South India (CSI)

 The British East India Company, helped Protestant churches to grow in the Kingdom of Travancore and Madras Presidency.
 Conversions took place in Kanyakumari and Tirunelveli from among the Nadar and Paraiyan communities by the work of the Church Missionary Society and London Missionary Society (L.M.S.).
 In 1818, 3000 members of the Nadar caste were said to have embraced Christianity.

 During the 18th century, on the request of kholf iyer the German missionary William Tobias Ringeltaube came to Travancore (year 1806) and stayed in Mylaudy.
 Over a period of ten years, Ringeltaube succeeded in building his mission.
 The first church (CSI mylaudy) was built at Mylaudy in September 1809.
 Ringeltaube Vethamonikam Memorial Church, Mylaudy was the cathedral of Kanyakumari Diocese of Church of South India (CSI).
 Many schools were started along with the churches to educate the poor people.
 Even non-Christian students also received education.
 A printing press was started by his mission in 1821.
 Medical wing of the mission was established in 1838.